Magnite, Inc. research snapshot

 Track CTV and video revenue growth, gross margin trend, GAAP vs non-GAAP profitability, free cash flow trajectory, Netflix partnership expansion, Google lawsuit status, publisher signings, and buyback authorization.

 Reduce confidence if CTV revenue growth decelerates, gross margins compress, or cash burn increases due to lawsuit costs.
-Monitor the Google antitrust case as a potential binary catalyst.
+Monitor the Google antitrust case and the August 5 earnings report as potential binary catalysts.

 Investment research summary